Thallide

 Thallides are compounds containing anions composed of thallium.
-Thallium may occur as a monatomic ion (Tl^{5−} in LiMg_{2}Tl), as a cluster of several atoms (e.g. Tl_{4}^{8−}), or as a polyatomic structure Tl_{n}^{n−} in thallides.
+Thallium may occur as a monatomic ion (Tl(5-) in LiMg_{2}Tl), as a cluster of several atoms (such as Tl4(8-)), or as a polyatomic structure Tln'n− in thallides.
 They are a subclass of trielides, which also includes gallides and indides.
 A more general classification is polar intermetallics, as clusters contain delocalized multicentre bonds.
 Thallides were discovered by Eduard Zintl in 1932.

 Mixed anion compounds with thallides include halides (bromides and chlorides), oxides, and tetrelates (silicate, germanate).

 Production

 Thallide compounds can be produced by melting metals together in a tantalum crucible under an inert argon atmosphere.
 However if arsenic is included in the mix, it can react with the crucible wall.

 A low temperature production route, is to dissolve an alkali metal in liquid ammonia, and use that to reduce a thallium salt, like thallium iodide.

 Properties

 Thallide compounds are dense, dense to X-rays and usually metallic grey or black in appearance.

 Thallide clusters mostly do not follow Wade-Mingos rules or the Zintl–Klemm concept, as they have too small a negative charge.
 They can be called "hypoelectronic".